-Humanity & Inclusion provides support to the Malian population severely affected by the conflict of 2012.
-The organisation runs some fifteen projects to strengthen the recovery and social cohesion in northern Mali, improve people’s resilience, and promote and support sustainable and inclusive development in Mali.
+HI provides support to the Malian population severely affected by years of armed violence.
+The organisation runs some fifteen projects to strengthen recovery and social cohesion in northern Mali, to improve people’s resilience, and to promote and support sustainable and inclusive development in Mali.

 Children in an inclusive school, Humanity & Inclusion- Mali | © Sébastien Rieussec / HI

-In a situation of extreme poverty, Humanity & Inclusion is working on all fronts to provide Malians with an appropriate response, both in the north and south of the country.
-Its teams support victims of the recent conflict and continue to defend the right to health and dignity of people with disabilities.
+In a situation of extreme poverty, HI is working on all fronts to provide Malians with an appropriate response, both in the north and south of the country.
+Our teams support victims of the recent conflict and continue to defend the right to health and dignity of people with disabilities.

 Mali is the largest state in West Africa after Niger and one of the poorest in the world.
 In recent years, it has been affected by droughts, political crises and armed conflict, which have led to massive population displacements and weakened all institutions.

 The country is extremely poor.
-Mali's efforts to achieve universal primary education, control Humanity & InclusionV/AIDS and improve access to safe drinking water have been severely hampered.
+Mali's efforts to achieve universal primary education, control HIV/AIDS and improve access to safe drinking water have been severely hampered.

-People with disabilities are excluded and often victims of discrimination or prejudice.
-They represent the largest minority in the country.
+People with disabilities are excluded and often victims of discrimination or prejudice, they represent the largest minority in the country.
 They have little or no access to health care, education, social services or employment.
 A very small proportion of children with disabilities attend school.
-In addition, in these times of crisis, these already very poor people are more vulnerable than before.

 Number of HI staff members: 195